 Elongation of Transcription

 Elongation in transcription is fairly straight forward.
-The RNA polymerase zips along the open DNA molecule matching up complementary RNA base pairs from the template strand of the open DNA.
-After the sigma is removed, RNA Polymerase continues to unzip template and coding strands of the the DNA, and R-nucleotides are bonded via phosphodiester linkages using the code provided by the template strand of DNA.
-The incoming DNA enters into an intake portal and is unzipped by a zipper.
+The RNA polymerase zips along the open DNA molecule matching up complementary ribonucleotide base pairs from the template strand of the open DNA (A-U, T-A, C-G, and G-C).
+After the sigma is removed, RNA Polymerase continues to unzip template and coding strands of the the DNA, and ribonucleotides are bonded via phosphodiester linkages based on complementary based pairing determined by the template strand of DNA.
+The incoming DNA enters into an intake portal and the strands are separated by an internal zipper.
 As the DNA passes the zipper, the hydrogen bonds reattach between the coding and template strand and the DNA double helix leaves through an exit portal.
 Ribonucleotides enter in through another intake portal and are combined via complementary base pairing to the template strand of DNA.
-The R-nucleotides are bonded together via phosphodiester linkages.
+The ribonucleotides are bonded to each other via phosphodiester linkages, forming an emerging .
 Ribonucleotides are continuously added to the 3’ end of the developing RNA strand.
 The 5’ end of the RNA strand leaves through another exit portal of the RNA Polymerase.

 Termination of Transcription

 In bacteria, once RNA Polymerase transcribes a specific sequence of ribonucleotides from the DNA template strand, transcription ends (or terminates).
 When this sequence is synthesized, a section of the RNA bends back on itself forms a short double helix based on complementary base pairing.
 This forms a RNA hairpin.
 This hairpin forces the RNA to separate from the DNA and the RNA Polymerase detaches and the opened DNA reattaches based on complementary base pairing